 Mental health-related absences have cost the sector more than £1.3bn since the start of 2019, and investing in staff mental health has proven to be cost-effective, with employers receiving an average return of £5 for every £1 spent on wellbeing support.

 Great Western Railway (GWR) and the Department for Transport (DfT) funded the project which involved 1,773 respondents.
-An increase in passengers and the rising cost of living has contributed to staff requiring mental health support but as many as 65 percent admitted they didn’t seek support from their organisation as felt they couldn’t.
+An increase in passengers and the rising cost of living has contributed to staff requiring mental health support but as many as 65 percent admitted they didn’t seek support from their organization as felt they couldn’t.

 As pressure mounts within the industry amid rail strikes and delayed journeys, 61 percent of rail staff told the researchers they had faced verbal abuse from passengers, while 19 percent suffered physical abuse.